JudahGazit/information-theory/README.md

     ├── lzw.py
     ├── words_encoder.py
-    ├── utils.py            // utilities used by the the compression methods ├── rotem_compressor.py // the main compressor, applying multiple compressions in a row └── unittests
+    ├── utils.py            // utilities used by the the compression methods ├── rotem_compressor.py // the main compressor, applying multiple compressions on top of each other └── unittests
         └── ...             // unittests for the entire project